 - It’s very important to be available for Chinese visitors.
 Don’t forget to have a 24/24h customer service able to reply to any queries anytime.

-Online Reputation in China !
+Online Reputation is very important in China

-- A bad reputation can easily destroy your business in China because negative contents have this power to influence customers ‘decision and pushing down your brand image and you can lose your integrity and credibility among Chinese consumers.
+A bad reputation can easily destroy your business in China because negative contents have this power to influence customers ‘decision and pushing down your brand image and you can lose your integrity and credibility among Chinese consumers.

 - WeChat(the Chinese Version of Facebook) is an audio/text instant messaging app, with more than 800 million active users.
 Wechat offers some functionality such as Wechat account for brand, Wechat pay, buy taxi, book reservation…

 - Weibo, is the Chinese Twitter, with more than 550 million active users in 2020.
 If you want to be connected with Chinese customers you have to be present on WeChat and Weibo.
 You can create on both platforms an official account which will offer you special features.